Code-Institute-Submissions/akramalex-ULTIMATE-BS/README.md

 I have manually tested this project by performing the following steps:

 * Passed the code through a PFP8 linter and confirmed that there are no problems.

-   * Given invalid inputs: strings when number are expected, out of bounds inputs, same input twice
+* Handling Invalid Inputs

+     * When playing the game, it's essential to provide valid inputs to ensure a smooth experience.
+Here are the rules regarding invalid inputs:

+         -  Invalid Player Name:

+            -  If the player enters a name containing non-alphabetic characters, an error message will be displayed: "Name cannot contain numbers.
+Please try again."

+         - Invalid Guess Coordinates:

+            - If the player enters non-numeric values for row or column guesses, an error will occur: "Guess column or row must be a number.
+Please try again."

+         - Repeating Guesses:

+           * If the player tries to guess the same coordinates twice, they will receive the following error: "You can't guess the same coordinates twice!
+Please try again."
+         - Out-of-Bounds Coordinates:

+           * If the player enters coordinates outside the range of 0 to 4, they will receive the error: "Values must be between 0 and 4!
+Please try again."
+           Following these guidelines ensures a seamless gaming experience without encountering errors due to invalid inputs.

    * Tested in my local terminal and the Heroku terminal.

      ![](assets/sc9.png)